Global cryptocurrency regulation: evolution, challenges and harmonization between EU, US and Asia

 Restrictive regulations in South Korea and Singapore

-South Korea maintains strict regulations to minimize fraud, prohibiting initial offerings and establishing rigorous requirements for cryptocurrency exchanges.
+South Korea maintains strict regulations to minimize fraud, banning initial offers and establishing rigorous requirements for cryptocurrency exchanges.

-Singapore, although more open, applies strict guidelines on token offerings, ensuring robust customer due diligence and anti-money laundering procedures.
+Singapore, although more open, applies strict token offering guidelines, ensuring robust customer awareness and money laundering prevention procedures.

 Both countries seek to balance innovation with effective investor protection and financial stability in their markets.